-First things first, shut the engine off.
+First things first, SHUT the engine OFF!

 DON’T FLIP THE JET SKI!!!

 Yes, there is an intake grate under the watercraft that will allow you access to the pump to remove debris, but the bolts are most likely through-bolted and one wrong move could do more damage than good.
-So I suggest you don’t remove the intake grate to remove the rope.
-This video shows you why you don’t want to remove the intake grate.

-I find it’s easier to remove the whole pump from the rear with the watercraft out of the water than to remove the intake grate, but it’s best to let your dealership do it (This is not covered under warranty)!
+I find it’s easier to remove the whole pump from the rear with the watercraft out of the water than to remove the intake grate, but it’s best to let your dealership do it (This is NOT covered under warranty)!

-What’s the most common thing people suck up?
-We tend to see rope and dock line get sucked up the most.
-You can lower the chances of sucking up ropes by using an Impeller Protector like this one here (Amazon Link Ad).
 The second most common is rocks.
 How on earth can someone suck up rocks?
 They don’t float?!
 You must keep in mind that your watercraft is a super powerful vacuum and the water level only needs to be a few feet deep before it will suck up anything in its path, even heavy rocks.

 How To Remove Rope From Pump

-Ideally, you should let a professional mess with the pump of your watercraft.
+Ideally, you should let a professional mess with the pump of your watercraft!

 And as talked about earlier, you don’t want to remove the intake grate as it can go bad fast.
 I’ve also seen people start to remove things from the inside the engine compartment thinking it would lead them to the pump, this is not true, everything is on the outside rear of the PWC for the pump.